jackalope-code/stream-overlay/README.md

   - Toggle snap/drag movement
   - Snap to grid?
 - Performance logging and revisit site hosting
-- Image uploading?
-More secure to manage from the app, but managing uploads and storage becomes a concern.
-- I think an image/resource approval interface would be cool and open up options to engage with more users.
-- Stretch features
-  - Drawing?
-  - Drag to resize?
-  - More advanced image editing?
 - Other embeds?

 ## Feature ideas